Photo courtesy of Voyager

 19. Vecino Midtown Detroit

-The new Modern Mexican restaurant on Third Street is run by Adriana Jimenez and Lukasz Wietrzynski, alongside executive chef Ricardo Mojica and head chef Stephanie Duran.
-The menu offers wood-fired specialities including fire-roasted cabbage, red snapper, pollo adobado, and bone-in ribeye.
-Cocktails lean heavily on agave-based spirits and a large selection of additive-free Tequilas and mezcals.
+The new modern Mexican restaurant on Third Street is backed by a dream team: Run by Adriana Jimenez and Lukasz Wietrzynski alongside executive chef Ricardo Mojica and head chef Stephanie Duran, the group synthesizes their experiences in contemporary kitchens to showcase wood-fired specialities from Mexico City.
+The menu includes a thorough selection of seasonal tostadas, grilled vegetables, whole fish, and protein-powered entrees to share.
+Cocktails lean heavily on agave-based spirits and a large selection of small production Tequilas and mezcals.